discourje/development/README.md

 (defn- sendToWorld
   "This function will use the protocol to send the Hello World! message to world."
   [participant]
-  (println "Will now send Hello World! to world.")
+  (log "Will now send Hello World! to world.")
   (s! "helloWorld" "Hello World!" participant "world"))

 (defn- receiveFromUser